 1st Virgil Crest 50 miler 2014

 Brian Vanderheiden, Steep Endurance founder Brian has been a runner since a young boy running with his father around the track in his pre-teen years.
-After running XC/track in high school, he took about a dozen years off from running (except for running a marathon at age 22 with little training).
+After running XC/track in high school, he took about a dozen years off from running (except for running a marathon at age 21 with little training).
 Reaching his 30's, it was time to get some exercise and get back in shape!
 About ten years later and with 15 marathons under his belt, including 2 Boston Marathons, the trail/ultra bug bit him hard.
-In the last 7 years, he has run 15+ ultra marathons including four 100 milers with one of those the iconic Western States Endurance Run in 2016.
-Building on his passion for the trails, he has launched a new business in "Steep Endurance" to create new, exciting, and unique races in the Northeast.
+In the last 10 years, he has run 20+ ultra marathons including five 100 milers with one of those the iconic Western States Endurance Run in 2016.
+Building on his passion for the trails, he launched "Steep Endurance" to create new, exciting, and unique races in the Northeast.
 He also offers coaching for runners from shorter races to ultra marathons.
 It's been a rewarding experience seeing them achieve their goals!
 His mantra is that you should continue to aim to "Reach the Summit of Your Potential"!

 Sarah Vaughan Sarah grew up playing soccer from a young age and began running in high school.
 After playing soccer and running outdoor tack through her junior year, she decided to trade her soccer cleats for cross country spikes and run indoor track as well.
 She developed a passion for distance running that only continued to grow throughout college.
 Attending Southern Connecticut State University, Sarah ran cross country and indoor/outdoor track.
 Her main events on the track were the 5K and 10K.
 During her senior year, she was the 2015 NE10 Conference champion in the 10K.
 Upon graduation, she continued her education at Southern to earn her MBA and ran a season of indoor track which she had redshirted due to transferring schools after her first semester of college.
 After college, Sarah continued to run but took a break from racing.
 In October of 2017, she decided that it was time to get back into racing and take on new distances.
 She signed up for the 2017 Eversource Hartford Marathon and after running 26.2 miles, she was hooked.
 Since then, she has run various distance races, including half and full marathons.
 A 5.5 mile trail race in 2018 led to her first trail half marathon later that year, where she fell in love with trail racing.
 2019 included more trail and road races, including the 2019 Eversource Hartford Marathon, Sarah’s fourth marathon, where she qualified for the 2021 Boston Marathon.
 Sarah also swept the 2019 Steep Rock Trail Series.
 With a newfound love for trail racing, Sarah seeks to take on new challenges and aspirations, including some ultra distance races.